chenyangzhu/cz2641-applied-causality/journal.md

+# Feb 12, 2022
+Our goal is also to identify the causal parents of Y.

 # Feb 7, 2022 Literature Review

 - Answering Binary Causal Questions Through Large-Scale Text Mining: An Evaluation Using Cause-Effect Pairs from Human Experts.
 This paper answers "Could X cause Y?" [link](https://www.ijcai.org/proceedings/2019/0695.pdf)